Advisory Board on Teacher Education & Licensure (ABTEL)

 - Code of Virginia - Establishing ABTEL (PDF)

-The board consists of nineteen members appointed by the Board of Education.
+The board consists of 21 members appointed by the Board of Education.

 - Ten members of the Advisory Board shall be classroom teachers, with at least the following representation: three elementary school teachers, three middle school teachers, and three high school teachers.